 In 2004, she used her G.I. bill to enroll in the Rutgers turf program – the only woman in that year's class.
 She also received two scholarships: one from the New Jersey Turfgrass Association and the other from the Officer and Wives Club at Fort Dix, she said.

 Upon graduating in 2006, Torres became assistant superintendent at the Indian Springs Country Club, an 18-hole public course in Marlton, NJ.
-Today she is an assistant superintendent at Makefield Highlands Golf Club in Yardley, PA, working under another Rutgers alumnus, Mark Peterson.
+Today she is the Superintendent at Makefield Highlands Golf Club in Yardley, PA.

 "Had I not gone to Rutgers, I would not be living up to the potential I have," said Torres, who makes her home in Brown Mills in Burlington County.
 "It definitely opened doors."
 Torres was never a golfer, but now, she says, "I'm learning."